developmentAC/geneticMusic/README.md

 ## Running the code

-You must first install [Poetry](https://python-poetry.org/) to manage the sode's dependencies, and to run the program.
+You must first install [Poetry](https://python-poetry.org/) to manage the code's dependencies, and to run the program.

 	 [--bighelp] This page, right?
 	 [--opt S] Create a music scale